RAMINCNZ/webtrees-oauth2-client/README.md

 ## Supported Authorization Providers

 Currently, the following authorization providers are supported:
++ Generic (can be configured for several authorization providers)
 + Github
 + Google
 + Joomla (with a specific authorization provider installed in Joomla)